lidiamcfreitas/AI-tetris/README.md

 # [Artificial Intelligence Tetris Game](https://fenix.tecnico.ulisboa.pt/disciplinas/IArt4517/2015-2016/1-semestre/projecto)

-On this project we intended to implement a search algorithm able to play a variant of the game Tetris, in which the parts are known for putting on departure.
+On this project we implemented a search algorithm that was able to play a variant of the popular Tetris game.By receiving a list of tetris pieces, our goal is to maximize the score on a certain game using those pieces.

-Our goal is to try to maximize the number points to the defined parts.

-To simplify the game, is only allowed the player to choose the rotation and the position where the piece will fall.

-Once chosen the rotation and position, the piece should fall right without any further movement.
+The player is able to change the rotation and position of each piece.
+After choosing, the piece should fall right away without any further movement.

 ### Objectives